Emotional-Toys/l-code/Reference.md

 #### `QUIT` - Empty Playback Queue, and Stop Playback Immediately <a name="quit"></a>

 Empty the skit/action playback queue, and all playback immediately.
-Can leave AIBO in an unknown posture, forcing a stretch to reset things.
+Can leave LETTY in an unknown posture, forcing a stretch to reset things.
 Not recommended for normal use.

 ### _Debug Commands_ <a name="debug"></a>